-- B. Merge-Lane Volumes: The analysis of the on-ramp merge lane operations onto the freeway show results exceeding the 1,700 vehicles-per-hour threshold in many locations, indicating that existing traffic flow at some on-ramps may create conflicts with I-5 mainline operations and safety.
+- B. Merge-Lane Volumes: The analysis of the onramp merge lane operations onto the freeway show results exceeding the 1,700 vehicles-per-hour threshold in many locations, indicating that existing traffic flow at some on-ramps may create conflicts with I-5 mainline operations.
 Additionally, future forecast conditions indicate that further on-ramp locations will be impacted and exceed the threshold performance objective in the future, as listed below: - Under current conditions northbound on-ramps at Kincaid Street, College Way and George Hopper Road interchanges exceed the merge-lane threshold volume performance objective of 1,700 vehicles per hour.
 By 2045 Anderson Road and SR 20 interchanges would exceed the threshold. - Under current conditions, the southbound onramps at George Hopper Road and College Way interchanges exceed the merge-lane threshold volume performance objective of 1,700 vehicles per hour.
 By 2045 most of the I-5 interchange on-ramps would exceed the threshold, including from SR 20 (Exit 230), Kincaid Street (Exit 226).
-Anderson Rd (Exit 225) and Old Highway 99 (Exit 224).
+Anderson Rd (Exit 225) and Old Highway 99 (Exit 224). - C. Safety Assessment: The 2021 analysis revealed that most of the corridor is currently experiencing fewer crashes, on average, than a facility with similar characteristics.
+However, some locations are experiencing more crashes than facilities with similar characteristic, including: - Northbound I-5 between Kincaid Street and George Hopper Road. - Southbound I-5 between SR 20 and Kincaid Street. - Both directions on a one-mile section between College Way and George Hopper Road. - Both directions in the vicinity of the SR 20 interchange.